pashky/restclient.el/README.md

     { "name": ":the-name" }

-Varaibles can also be set based on the body of a response using the per-request hooks
+Variables can also be set based on the body of a response using the per-request hooks

     # set a variable :my-ip to the value of your ip address using elisp evaluated in the result buffer
     GET http://httpbin.org/ip